 The wireless infrastructure was both complex and innovative.
-Pinacl installed a dark fibre network across the city before the WiFi deployment could begin.
+North installed a dark fibre network across the city before the WiFi deployment could begin.
 The dark fibre network provides high speed and capacity, laying the foundation for a reliable and fast WiFi service.

 The WiFi deployment uses a mesh of Ruckus equipment, which is ideal for large outdoor areas as they provide high levels of wireless coverage, data throughput and performance.
 Special consideration had to be taken to make sure that the access points blended into the historic city’s unique environment and met English Heritage guidelines, even down to changing the colour of the APs.